 An assignment sale in the pre-construction condo market

-An assignment sale in the sphere of the condo market refers to the “assignment” of a contract to take over a pre-construction condominium wing.
+An assignment sale in the sphere of the condo market refers to the “assignment” of a contract to take over a pre-construction unit wing.
 Additionally, it implies that no individual can attain authority over the title of the condo since the building has not been registered yet.

 It is lawful to offer the contract to another buyer.
 Subsequently, after the building is registered, the assignor can sell the condo, together with the title.
 Such sales are extremely common amid the construction stage of new developments.